kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 The [ServiceContext][servicecontext] representation of a service running in a Docker container.

 ### removeService(ServiceID serviceId, uint64 containerStopTimeoutSeconds)
-Stops the container with the given service ID and removes it from the network.
+Stops the container with the given service ID and removes it from the enclave.

 **Args**